cloudfoundry-community/splunk-firehose-nozzle/README.md

 ## VMware Ops Manager version

-Splunk Firehose Nozzle has been tested on `v3.0.9 LTS` of VMware Ops Manager
+Splunk Firehose Nozzle has been tested on `v3.1.0` of VMware Ops Manager

 # Maintenance And Support